Merck/ReactiveDynamics.jl/readme.md

 Most arrows accepted (both right, left, and bi-drectional arrows).
 Use 0 or ∅ for annihilation/creation to/from nothing.

 Custom functions and sampleable objects can be used as numeric parameters.
-Note that these have to be accessible from ReactionDynamics's source code.
+Note that these have to be accessible from ReactiveDynamics's source code.

 **Examples**